-The Wrens in the photo have been provisionally identified as (from left to right) Jean Flower, Evelyn Barron, Esme Mackenzie (not Claudia Furneaux) and one still unknown.
-The last could be Betty Colls or Gwendoline Neel-Wall.
+The Wrens in the photo have been provisionally identified as (from left to right) Jean Flower, Evelyn Barron, Esme Mackenzie (not Claudia Furneaux).
+The last is probably Gwendoline Neel-Wall.
 New information suggests that the photo was taken in 1943.

 P.112. 'remarried' should read 'married'.

 P.146.
 The reference for the Kurt Boehme quotation should read SRN 338, not 138.

 P.158.
 The reference to 'von Rath' could use clarification.
 The 1938 assassination of Ernst vom (not von) Rath, a German diplomat in Paris, by a Jewish teenager provided the pretext for Kristallnacht, an orgiastic night of murder, destruction and arrest against Nazi Germany’s Jewish population.

 P.161.In refernce 4 'TNA 223/809' should read 'TNA 186/809'.